banner

 mFirstPostImeInputStage = earlyPostImeStage;

-Dispatching Transmitted Events#
+Dispatching Events#

 public final void deliver(QueuedInputEvent q) {